philippkeller/blog-random-howtos/source/_posts/Python-Print-list-of-dicts-as-ascii-table.md

   table_print(data, titles)
 ```

 It will produce the table printed above.
-It&rsquo;s not fancy - the only &lsquo;smart&rsquo; thing it does is **right-adjusting integers, strings are left-adjusted**.
+It's not fancy - the only &lsquo;smart' thing it does is **right-adjusting integers, strings are left-adjusted**.

- P.S. no, I don&rsquo;t have 15 years of experience of Assembler - I just know it since 15 years - it&rsquo;s one of the first programming languages I learned - and I even wrote a text editor with it - then I learned that&rsquo;s probably not the best language to write an editor :-)
+ P.S. no, I don't have 15 years of experience of Assembler - I just know it since 15 years - it's one of the first programming languages I learned - and I even wrote a text editor with it - then I learned that's probably not the best language to write an editor :-)